mozilla/code-review/bot/README.md

 Only one configuration is required: `emails` is a list of emails addresses receiving the admin output for each analysis.

-This reporter will send detailed informations about every issue.
+This reporter will send detailed information about every issue.

 Reporter: Phabricator
 ---------------------